erraja97/Autopsy/README.md

-Below is the updated README.md file for your project:

----

 # AutopsyTool

 **AutopsyTool** is a modular, automated PDF processing application designed to streamline tasks like batch PDF processing, merging, and compression.
 Built using PySide6, the tool features a modern, theme-switchable interface that adapts to both dark and light modes.
 In addition, the configuration editor allows you to synchronize working directories and dynamically slice output file names across multiple batches.